 This one is unique and vendors outside the region don’t understand how disruptive it is.

 This delays fulfilment and forces dispatch centres to cram a full week’s orders into fewer working days.
 Packages actually pile up.
 Riders have to rush.
-And mistakes eventually can happen.

 Vendors serving the Southeast must plan an extra day into delivery timelines, especially for sensitive items.